13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Sunglasses lenses differ in how much light they let through or, on the contrary, in the amount of light absorbed, there are 4 standard categories based on their level of absorption.
 Category 2 (38% to 82% absorption) is ideal for the most common outdoor uses, including cycling.

-Other important characteristics of cycling lenses are:
+Other essential characteristics of cycling lenses are:

-.UVA, UVB protection: Wearing sunglasses able to block 100% of UV rays is the best way to protect your eyes from the sun.
+UVA, UVB protection: Wearing sunglasses that block 100% of UV rays is the best way to protect your eyes from the sun.

 .Scratch-resistant